fetchai/agents-aea/docs/upgrading.md

 ```
 - The `fetchai/http` protocol's `bodyy` field has been renamed to `body`.

-- Skills can now specify `connections` as dependencies in the config yaml.
+- Skills can now specify `connections` as dependencies in the configuration YAML.

 ## `v0.6.2` to `v0.6.3`